If this is your first baby and you are anything like me, your hospital bag will be practically packed by 30 weeks! – But what do you really need?!

 - Clothes – Clothes for in the hospital, Newborn should be fine but take a set of the next size up just incase you have a larger baby.
 You will need sleepsuits, vests, scratchmits, hats, bibs, muslins and a going home outfit.

-- Nappies – On average 10 nappies a day, I took 12 for 4 days.
+- Nappies – On average 10 nappies a day.

 - Wipes – Most wipes will be too harsh on your newborn’s sensitive skin, however waterwipes are a lifesaver for the first couple of weeks.
 We then moved onto Morrison’s Mild as Water wipes.